 Preconditions for Foreign Judgments Enforcement in Israel

-Secondly, the judgement is final, meaning it can no longer be overruled by a higher court.
+Secondly, the judgment is final, meaning it can no longer be overruled by a higher court.
 An exception to the rule stipulates court may, if it considers that the circumstances of the case justify it doing so, enforce a foreign provisional judgment or interim order in a matter of maintenance even though such judgment or order may still be appealable.4

-Court will not respond nor deliberate upon a request for enforcing a foreign judgment which was submitted over five years after the judgement was given.
-This is unless a different time period was agreed upon by Israel and the jurisdiction in which the judgement was given.
+Court will not respond nor deliberate upon a request for enforcing a foreign judgment which was submitted over five years after the judgment was given.
+This is unless a different time period was agreed upon by Israel and the jurisdiction in which the judgment was given.
 Another exception to the rule is where court finds special circumstances which justify the delay in submitting the request for enforcement.

-Secondly, a judgement will not be rendered enforceable if it is in the opinion of the court that the defendant was not given a reasonable possibility to argue its claims or present its evidence before the verdict was made.
+Secondly, a judgment will not be rendered enforceable if it is in the opinion of the court that the defendant was not given a reasonable possibility to argue its claims or present its evidence before the verdict was made.

 Finally, a foreign judgment will not be declared enforceable if its enforcement is likely to prejudice the sovereignty or security of Israel.